griddbnet/Documentation/docs/gettingstarted/using-apt.md

 ## Install with apt-get

-Alternatively you can install GridDB using apt.
+You can install GridDB using apt.

 If you prefer a video: